kevinkabatra/UnityTutorialBlockBreaker/README.md

 1. The Unity Docs, you can learn so much about programming going through documentation: https://docs.unity3d.com/Manual/index.html.
 Well so long as it is documented properly, I am looking at you Unity Testing Framework.
 1. Because the Unity documentation for testing is so poor I had to find additional sources to help me understand how to properly implement that.
 I found a great tutorial [on an introduction to Unity unit testing](https://www.raywenderlich.com/9454-introduction-to-unity-unit-testing), takin this class fully explained everything that I needed to know to setup up Play Mode unit testing.
 1. In Unity 2020 there is an issue with hosting WebGL builds on Itch.io, I found that there is an issue with compression and decompression fallback.
 This [posting](https://forum.unity.com/threads/webgl-both-async-and-sync-fetching-of-the-wasm-failed-build-and-runs-works-fails-when-uploading.944400/?_ga=2.219423577.1505386112.1606324287-632776480.1605231597) helped me discover the fix for this.
+1. Tutorial on how to create animations using Sprites in Unity: https://learn.unity.com/tutorial/introduction-to-sprite-animations?signup=true#.

 ## Further reading
 If you found this article interesting perhaps you would like to read how I: